 Ultimately, community security is a shared responsibility between you; other residents; and university staff members.
 We care about the comfort and safety of our residents and we encourage them to take all reasonable steps to ensure their personal safety and security.
 Common sense and crime prevention strategies can help ensure the student's safety and security.

-Find additional crime prevention information from Department of Public Safety (541-322-3110).
+Find additional crime prevention information from Campus Safety (541-322-3110).
 Students can also contact the Office of Student Conduct & Community Standards (541-737-3656) to report safety concerns or to learn more about the community standards that students are held accountable to as members of the university community.

-Trust your instincts.
+- Trust your instincts.
 If you feel unsafe, get to a safe place and call for help.
-Emergency Light Phones that connect directly to the Department of Public Safety can be found at many locations on campus.
+Emergency Light Phones that connect directly to Campus Safety can be found at many locations on campus.